OfficeDev/Microsoft-Teams-Samples/samples/bot-daily-task-reminder/nodejs/Readme.md

 # Bot task reminder

-This sample shows a feature where user can schedule a recurring task and get the reminder at scheduled time.
+This sample shows a feature where user can schedule a recurring task and get the reminder at scheduled time using bot.

 ## Interaction with app